FELPSTS/FELPSTS/README.md

-### Hi, I'm Felipe Torquato.
+### Hi, I'm FELPST.

-   Systems development student at the technical high school at, ETEC Jorge Street school.  and I'm trying to get into the world of programming
+   Programming student and every day trying to improve his knowledge in the area.
-### About me
+ ###About m

 - 🔭 Currently working: on my cbt project for my technical high school